gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    Here we perform a 3-step equilibration of the solvated PEG system, starting with an energy minimization, followed by a NVT run, and finally with a NPT run.
+    Here, we perform a 3-step equilibration of the solvated PEG system, starting with an energy minimization, followed by a NVT run, and finally with a NPT run.

 ..  container:: justify